What to do if someone keys your car

 ‘Keying’ is when someone deliberately damages your car’s paintwork using a key or sharp object.
-If you’re unlucky enough to have this happen to you, here’s the best way to deal with it.
+If you’re unlucky and someone has keyed your car, here’s how to deal with it.

 ‘Keying’ is when someone deliberately damages your car’s paintwork using a key or sharp object.
-If you’re unlucky enough to have this happen to you, here’s the best way to deal with it.
+If you’re unlucky and someone has keyed your car, here’s how to deal with it.

 Written by